jamanso/jamdock-suite/README.md

 This suite is designed to support researchers in the early stages of drug discovery and drug repurposing projects, helping to streamline large-scale virtual screening workflows and lower the barriers to performing molecular docking experiments.
 # System setup
-These scripts are designed for Linux- or Unix-based operating systems.
+These programs are designed for Linux- or Unix-based operating systems.
 It can also run on Windows 11 using the Windows Subsystem for Linux (WSL).